A list of our favorite Winter things to do in Durango!

 Escaping from the cold is always better when there are sweets involved.
 During a Downtown walk or Holiday shopping spree, take a breather and warm up with a hot chocolate at one of Durango’s coffee shops.

-#44 Snow Tubing at Purgatory Resort or Hesperus Ski Area
+#44 Snow Tubing at Chapman Hill or Hesperus Ski Area

 Snow tubing is a great way to experience the Winter powder of Durango for families, non-skiers, or days off of the slopes.
-Snow tubing is available in both Purgatory Resort or Hesperus Ski Area.
-Snow tube rentals are available at both locations.
+Snow tubing is available in both Chapman Hill or Hesperus Ski Area.
+Snow tube rentals are available Hesperus.
+At Chapman Hill, bring your own snow tube.

 #43 Snowshoeing the Colorado Trail